desktop/desktop/docs/technical/rebase-flow.md

 ## Force Push

-When the rebase is completed, the application will update it's list of rebased branches to indicate that the current branch was updated by the user and is eligible to be "force pushed" to the remote repository.
+When the rebase is completed, the application will update its list of rebased branches to indicate that the current branch was updated by the user and is eligible to be "force pushed" to the remote repository.